 With that said, most have undermined the meaning to “marriage counseling” or “therapy” as due to failure.
 That most couples who seek counseling have literally filed for Love Bankruptcy.

 We need to stop having that immediate conclusion.
-If I want to seek counseling for a 3rd party take into how my husband and I can better understand one another – I should do so freely without feeling like we’re setting up our marriage to meet with the Grim Reaper.
+If I want to seek counseling for a 3rd party take into how my husband and I can better understand one another, and help improve the quality of our marriage – I should do so freely without feeling like we’re setting up our marriage to meet with the Grim Reaper.